St Mary's Church, Hinckley: Interior

-The church is entered via the North door, or through what was the North Chapel but is now the coffee bar.
+The church is entered via the north door, or through what was the North Chapel but is now the coffee bar.

-The total length of the church, including the chancel and tower is 38.4m.
+The total length of the church, including the chancel and tower, is 38.4 m.
 But the most remarkable feature is the width of the building compared with its length: it is almost a square.
-The total length of the nave is only 19.1m while the width of the nave and aisles is 21.7m, and including the transepts, 31.7m.
-The chancel is also small for such a large building being only ll.9m long and 5.5m wide.
-The tower is 5.6m by 5.6m.
-The height of the nave to the centre of the roof is 11m.
+The total length of the nave is only 19.1 m, while the width of the nave and aisles is 21.7 m, and including the transepts, 31.7 m.
+The chancel is also small for such a large building, being only ll.9 m long and 5.5 m wide.
+The tower is 5.6 m by 5.6 m.
+The height of the nave to the centre of the roof is 11 m.